Keeping your Heart Healthy

 More than 58 million Americans suffer from cardiovascular disease and many more are at risk of developing it.
 More than one million people have a heart attack each year, and another 300,000 will experience actual cardiac arrest.

-Ohio Valley General Hospital provides a full range of diagnostic services to prevent, diagnose, treat, and repair heart disease and stroke.
+Ohio Valley Hospital provides a full range of diagnostic services to prevent, diagnose, treat, and repair heart disease and stroke.

 A variety of non-invasive procedures available at OVGH helps doctors to better understand their patients’ conditions, and to introduce treatments that can prevent a heart attack.